tsaserv/buddycloud-vm/README.md

 # Buddycloud-VM

+Updated for TSASERV git repo - JDS 2017

-This Vagrant-based virtual machine can be run locally as a complete buddycloud stack including the following components:
+ARSE This Vagrant-based virtual machine can be run locally as a complete buddycloud stack including the following components:
 - xmpp server (Prosody and Tigase are included)
 - buddycloud-server-java
 - buddycloud-http-api